Advanced Game Search

 The main pros of the game

-• Balanced Prestige System: The prestige mechanic is well-received, allowing players to reset their progress for significant benefits without feeling overly punishing.
+• Balanced Prestige System: The prestige mechanic is well-received, allowing players to reset for permanent upgrades that enhance future runs, making the gameplay feel rewarding.

 The main cons of the game